-If you've not already read Part 1, comparing German vs Roman chamomile, check it out here.
+If you missed it, read Part 1, comparing German vs Roman chamomile

 How is German Chamomile used?

 When sipped hot, German chamomile relieves indigestion.
 It acts on the nervous system to soothe the gastrointestinal tract and reduce nervousness.
 Its mild sedative action makes it an excellent bedtime beverage.

 Topically, chamomile can be applied for skin troubles and insect bites.
 It blends well with other herbs such as skullcap to create a sense of calm, and with valerian and hops to promote sleep.